Featured News

 IMPACT Module II is structured as a two-track program:

-• Track A: Startup Formation
+• Track A: New Venture Creation

 • Focuses on venture creation around university-owned IP, including founder role definition, licensing and capitalization pathways, execution milestones, and investor readiness.